Information to Assist Potential Applicants in Assessing Their Likely Fit with the Program

 Applicants must have completed the third year of their graduate program by the beginning of the internship year and must be certified as ready for Internship by their department's Director of Clinical Training.
 Completion of all academic work and dissertation is preferred.

-*We require 500 total face-to-face assessments and intervention hours combined.
-The distribution of these hours between assessment and intervention depends on the track the applicants choose.
-For our Adult interns, competitive applicants usually have more intervention hours.
-For our Child interns, competitive applicants usually have a greater proportion of assessment hours, although intervention experience is also important.
+We require 500 total face-to-face assessments and intervention hours *combined.
+The distribution of these hours between assessment and intervention depends on the concentration the applicants choose.

 Duke is committed to the principles of excellence, fairness, and respect for all people.
 As part of this commitment, we seek to embrace each person's rich background and unique abilities.
 We believe that our possibilities are endless when we understand, celebrate, and tap into our individual and collective strengths and experiences to creatively solve problems and address shared goals.